Spatial decay of isolated magnetic hopfions in chiral helimagnets: Isolated hopfion stability

 Stability of isolated hopfions at negative fields (near the ``knee'' of the saturation-to-saturation hysteresis loop, shown in the inset of the upper right sub-plot in Fig.~\ref{fig:hopfion}) suggests a possibility to obtain stable hopfions on uniform background.
 This requires material with strong uniaxial anisotropy, so that the background itself remains stable at negative fields.
 Most of the chiral materials, used in search for magnetic hopfions, like \ce{MnSi} or \ce{FeGe} have very small anisotropy.
 Also, the magnetostatic interaction destabilizes the hopfions~\cite{M2024ms}.
 But, as the present analysis shows, they might very well be stable in a material with strong anisotropy and small (compensated) saturation magnetization at negative applied magnetic fields, where their stability region goes outside of the stability regions of other non-uniform phases of the helimagnet, shown as a background in Fig.~\ref{fig:phaseD}.

-In positive fields, the stable hopfions can only exist on top of other non-uniform background phases.
-Such complex objects, termed heliknotons, have indeed been recently observed~\cite{Li2026}, but they strongly interact with and are pinned by the non-uniform background state, while the isolated hopfions on the uniform background have the potential advantage of free motion in any direction.
+In positive fields and also in a wider region, marked by light shading in Fig.~\ref{fig:phaseD}, the uniform state itself is unstable with respect to transition into other non-uniform states of helimagnet.
+The stable hopfions on uniform background can still exist in this region if the background itself is artificially stabilized (e.g. by additional enhanced uniaxial anisotropy layers~\cite{TS2018}).
+Otherwise the hopfions can only exist on top of other non-uniform background phases.
+Such complex objects, termed heliknotons, and their dynamics, have indeed been recently observed~\cite{Li2026}.
+Yet, hopfions on the uniform background are interesting too, because such a background is not a source of pinning, allowing hopfions to move equally well in any direction.